 Lauren Greig Head of Clinical Services Siemens Healthcare

-Marthe D'Ombrain Director, Research Innovation CSL Limited
+Marthe D'Ombrain Senior Director & Head, Global Research Innovation CSL Limited

 One of the greatest feats you can do as a leader to others, is to help them become a leader.
 Simple to say but in itself can be a long journey of working closely with each individual to find their strengths and weaknesses, then instilling a leadership mentality that sticks.
 Brad has been a senior leader for many years and now is the Managing Director, Oceania for Takeda pharmaceuticals.
 For Brad, his vision has always been to ensure team members discover and unleash their full potential as leaders by customising their development and building a mindset that if he left tomorrow, they could do his job.
 Hear from Brad the tools and techniques he uses to develop a leaders mindset in each individual and catch his passion for developing his team.

 - Ensure the right balance of oversight and autonomy

 - Develop the mindset now as you journey into a more senior position

 There is pressure from the market to be more personalised in medical solutions.
 While the outcome of more personalised solutions will ultimately benefit patients, the challenges for organisations to implement these changes are more profound.
 For the case of LEO Pharma, implementing a structural change caused a challenge with employee engagement and resulted in a number of redundancies.
 As the leader of the Australian operations, Jason needed to act fast.
 Through intentional involvement with his employees and empathetic leadership, Jason was able to bring vision and engagement back to his team while also outworking the restructure of LEO Pharma to success.
 Hear from Jason the powerful takeaways of navigating change as a leader when theory deviates from practice.

 - Walk the talk and engage with each leader individually

 - Grow your rational intelligence for better conversations